-This means you must provide the right information at the right time to help your leads move through the buying decision process.
+Provide information to help your leads move through the buying decision process.
 Begin to communicate with them, offering valuable information and “can’t say no” offers every time you touch them.
-These meaningful touches must provide the value they expect so the prospect begins to differentiate you from the competition in their minds.
+These meaningful touches must provide the value they expect so they begin to differentiate you from the competition.

 Lead generation and lead nurturing

-- Who are you and what do you offer?
+- Who you are and what do you offer?

 - Are you an expert in your field?